amalgam8/amalgam8/README.md

 # Amalgam8 examples

-Sample microservice-based applications and local sandbox environment for Amalgam8
+Sample microservice-based applications and local sandbox environment for Amalgam8.
+An overview of Amalgam8 can be found at www.amalgam8.io.

 ## Table of Contents